 “Half an hour.”

 Terra pretends to think it over.
-Puck doesn’t seem particularly interested, but then, he’s a masterful actor.
-It’s hard to tell if this is something he actually wants, or if he’s just testing Terra’s desires the way Terra is testing his.
+Puck doesn’t seem particularly interested, but he rarely looks interested in anything, and when he does, as he did a moment ago, Terra is inclined not to trust it.
+It’s hard to tell if this is something Puck actually wants, or if he’s just testing Terra’s desires the way Terra is testing his.

 “No, I’ve thought of a better idea,” Terra says.